-Similarly, this force will place added focus on our military's cyber defense capabilities.
-The threats to the average American's day-to-day life and our military capabilities that emanate from cyber space have evolved faster than many could have imagined.
-We must adapt to these threats with similar adroitness and capacity.
+Of these, cyber represents both a potent capability and real vulnerability.
+The threats emanating from cyberspace have evolved faster than many could have imagined.
 This budget allows for us to expand many of our nascent cyber capabilities and to better protect our defense networks.
-Similarly, bipartisan cyber legislation being introduced in Congress is a good first step in developing protection for our Nation's critical infrastructure.
-With much work to be done, we look forward to working with agencies across the government and with our allies and partners to confront this broad range of emerging threats.
+Similarly, bipartisan cyber legislation under consideration in the Senate is a good first step in developing protection for our Nation's critical infrastructure.
+With much work to be done, we look forward to working on cyber with agencies across the government and with our allies and partners.